microsoft/vscode-eslint/README.md

 ### Version 2.3.1 - Pre-release

 - the extension uses now VS Code's language status indicator
 - the language status indicator now informs about long linting or fix on save times.
-Times above 750ms produce an error indication and times above 250ms a warning indication.
+- the setting `eslint.alwaysShowStatus` got removed since the status is now shown as a language status indicator.

 ### Version 2.3.0 - Pre-release